milkcircle/milkcircle.github.io/_posts/2019-08-31-to-the-little-boy-with-chipmunk-cheeks.md

 i thought i'd let you know, my friend
 you and your chipmunk cheeks
 made a tired student laugh to no end
-on a night that was otherwise bleak
+on a night that was otherwise brute and bleak.